matthasgithub/power_analysis/README.md

 # power_analysis
-A power analysis simulation of the circumstances under which violations in the assumptions of ANOVA result in reductions in power and performance
+A power analysis simulation of the circumstances under which violations in the assumptions of ANOVA result in reductions in power and type 1 error rate.
+This information is critical in the decision making for researchers to decide which statistical test to apply to their data, particularly when data is scarce and samples are small.
+A non-parametric test, the permutation test, is compared to ANOVA under a variety of combinations of factors to determine when each test is able to perform better than the other.